cyclejs-community/component-combinators/README.md

 ## Composing an app from components
 The original point of the combinator library is to compose an application by building it from components.
-In the previous sections, we have shown some combinators handling logic, and control flow.
-There are other combinators handling state injection and interface adaptation, so that inputs can be adapted to an existing component interface (imagine web components with a predefined event (`sources`) and property interface (`settings`)), fostering **reuse**.
+In the previous sections, we have shown some combinators handling miscellaneous combining logic, and control flow.
+There are other combinators handling state injection and interface adaptation, so that inputs can be adapted to an existing component interface, fostering **reuse**.
 New component combinators can be created thanks to our generic component combinator factory `m`.

 Taking a page from our [showcased sample application](https://i.imgur.com/NXgJV2c.png), it looks like this (only tidbits, for full code see the [example repo](https://github.com/cyclejs-community/component-combinators/tree/master/examples/AllInDemo), for a step-by-step building of the application, refer to the [corresponding article](http://brucou.github.io/posts/applying-componentization-to-reactive-systems---sample-application/) on my blog):